fx2103/IMA_Fall/Pre_Assignment.md

-this is the repo where I will have my code form CL class.
+This is the repo where I will get my code from the Connection Lab class. for pre-assignment: